 Later on, you can decide which site you prefer or continue to work via a few of them, though it’s easier to manage building a large volume of good feedback by working through one site, rather than several.
 Ensure you set up a LinkedIn profile or add “freelance” somewhere in your profile, as freelance jobs are also advertised on there.
 Just remember, you probably won’t get paid much to start with until you have an established reputation on the site, but it will get better.

 Step 5: Get paid.

 When you get paid as a freelancer, you’re liable to pay tax.
 Depending on your country of residence, you most likely need to apply for self-assessment tax, even if you’ll only be earning a small amount and even if you’ll still be a paid employee elsewhere.
 You can usually set this up online through the government’s website, and your first tax payment won’t be due for a while, so don’t worry too much about the tax for now—just…

 Step 6: Keep a record.

 So you don’t encounter problems later down the line, keep a record of any payments you make (such as receipts to set up the business) or receive (such as invoices).
 It’s easiest to set up a simple spreadsheet to keep track of these things.
 Scan/photograph all receipts and keep them in a folder on your computer.
-In the long term, you can always hire an accountant to sort your tax for you, and they will need this paperwork.
+In the long term, you can always hire an accountant to sort your tax for you (highly recommended to save time and money), and they’ll need this paperwork.

 Step 7: Find your niche in the market.